Media Studies operates within the English Faculty.

 Accommodation and Resources

-Students have access to Mac computers with Photoshop and moving image editing software, internet access, A3 scanners, digital cameras and colour printers.
+Students are taught in small groups, in classrooms with one computer per student.
+The computers are equipped with Photoshop (image manipulation software) and moving image editing software, and internet access.
+Students also have access to A3 scanners, digital cameras and colour printers.
 We also have a fully equipped Sixth Form centre with individual working areas.
 The school library is a valuable resource housing a good range of up to date media books.

-Visits by guest speakers and trips to places such as Cadbury World are valuable in giving our students an insight into the world of media and how companies market themselves.
+Visits by guest speakers and trips to places such as BBC Birmingham are valuable in giving our students an insight into the world of media in a real life setting.